 Where water is discovered in a permit area, a lease area or a licence area, the permittee, lessee or licensee, as the case may be, shall, within a period of one month after the date of the discovery, furnish to the Minister in writing particulars of the discovery.

-Penalty: $10 000.
+Penalty: a fine of $10 000.

 [Section 120 amended by No. 12 of 1990 s.
-231.]

-121. Survey of wells etc.

-(1) The Minister may, at any time, by instrument in writing served on a permittee, lessee or licensee, direct the permittee, lessee or licensee —

-(a) to carry out a survey of the position of the well, structure or equipment specified in the instrument; and

-(b) to furnish to him a report in writing of the survey.

-(2) Where the Minister is not satisfied with a report of a survey furnished to him under subsection (1) by a permittee, lessee or licensee, he may, by instrument in writing served on the permittee, lessee or licensee, direct the permittee, lessee or licensee to furnish further information in writing in connection with the survey.

-(3) A person to whom a direction is given under subsection (1) or (2) shall comply with the direction.

-Penalty: $10 000.
+231; No. 42 of 2010 s.
+171.]

-[Section 121 amended by No. 12 of 1990 s.
-232.]
+[121.
+Deleted by No. 42 of 2010 s.
+150.]

 122. Records etc. to be kept

-(1) The Minister may, by instrument in writing served on a person carrying on operations in the adjacent area under a permit, lease, licence, pipeline licence, special prospecting authority, access authority or instrument of consent under section 123, direct that person to do any one or more of the following things —
+(1) The Minister may, by instrument in writing served on a person carrying on operations in the adjacent area under a permit, lease, licence, infrastructure licence, pipeline licence, special prospecting authority, access authority or instrument of consent under section 123, direct that person to do any one or more of the following things —

 (a) to keep such accounts, records and other documents in connection with those operations as are specified in the instrument;